 Step 1: Uninstall an old tub-spout.

 - For a slip-on, your spout features a hex (Allen) piece setscrew.
-To detach, use your hex key that is a wrench to loosen your setscrew and then slide your spouts off the pipe nipple attached to the wall.
+To detach, use your hex key which is a wrench to loosen your setscrew and then slide your spouts off the pipe nipple attached to the wall.

 - For a threaded one, it lacks the setscrew.
 To detach, unscrew the spout using the channel-lock pliers until it completely moves out through the threaded nipple.